jnelsonep/scaling-computing-machine/joethedog.md

+# Joe the Dog

-joe is a lab
+> joe is a lab
-he's often a variable in lecture and hes' sleeping now
+> he's often a variable in lecture
+> and hes' sleeping now